TheRealSaiTama/SimpleHTML/README.md

 9. **Accessible Forms UI**: Demonstrates accessible form design principles using HTML and Tailwind CSS.
 10. **Web Branding Project**: A modern web page designed to represent a web agency, built with HTML and Tailwind CSS.
 11. **FormValidation**: A client-side form validation project ensuring proper input before submission.
-12. **CalculatorApp**: A functional web-based calculator for performing basic arithmetic operations. <!-- New Project -->
+12. **CalculatorApp**: A functional web-based calculator for performing basic arithmetic operations.
+13. **CountDown**: A real-time countdown timer displaying the time remaining until a specified future date.
+14. **DataRetrieval**: A simple example of using local storage in web applications.
+15. **ExpenseTracker**: An application to track and categorize expenses.
+16. **GitHubProfileViewer**: A tool to view GitHub profile information.
+17. **ImageSlider**: A slider component to display multiple images interactively.

 All projects are built with pure HTML, CSS, and JavaScript (where applicable) and serve as learning resources for aspiring web developers.

 ---

 ## 💻 Projects Showcase

 ### 1. OnePageCV